 Minor signage should help guide pedestrians and bicyclists, mainly with directions and by marking routes.
 Smaller in scale and intensity than the major signage type.
 Minor Sign types should respect the following location and design guidelines:

-- Minor signage should be placed once or twice per block on both sides of the street, for example at street corners. - Signage types should be consistent with University Park and core campus design character. - Signs should orient cyclists to walking and cycling routes, campus entrances, bicycle parking and amenities, the Mobility Hub, etc.
+- Minor signage should be placed once or twice per block on both sides of the street. - Signage types should be consistent with University Park and core campus design character.